-An investigation of the moral problems that can arise in the practice of modern medicine.
+An investigation of the moral problems which can arise in the practice of modern medicine.
 A brief historical survey of medical ethics is followed by a study of the basic Christian principles of morality.
 Questions discussed include the concept of health and illness, the inception, preservation, and termination of human life.
-(Formerly TH 371)
+(Formerly TH371)